joedrago/apg/README.md

 turnkey, feature complete `.av1f` library out there exists since I wrote this README, you should probably use that instead.

+# Build Notes

+You need CMake and nasm.

 ---

 # License